vivaria/edisonrul.ing/README.md

 ## FUTURE SAMURAI

-*   "Future Samurai's" effect is an Ignition Effect.
+*   "Future Samurai"'s effect is an Ignition Effect.
 Removing from play 1 monster from your Graveyard is a cost.

 ## FUTURE VISIONS